Skip to main content

 Back to top

 When you create a new form, you are taken to your form's 'pages flow' or flow view.
 This shows how all the pages link together and is where you will build and edit your form.
-Most actions, such as adding and deleting pages, editing pages and creating branching, are launched from the flow view.
+Most actions, such as adding and deleting pages, editing pages and creating branching, are done from the flow view.

 You are given some default pages to help you structure your form: